steawinfdox-png/Cluster-Beats/README.md

 </div>

 ## Overview
-**Cluster Beats** is a customizable NLP-powered pipeline that ingests and analyzes publically available music discographies.
+**Cluster Beats** is a customizable NLP pipeline that ingests and analyzes publically available music discographies.
 It utilizes robust features such as REST API integration, unsupervised learning, sentiment analysis, vectorization, tokenization, and embedding to output a vibrant assortment of visualizations that tell the story of your favorite music artist through their songs.

 ## Get your API keys
 Get your Genius API key: https://docs.genius.com/#/getting-started-h1